 It is not exactly a newsflash, but does Bruce know women are generally excluded from the sport itself?
 Women do not coach.
 Women are generally excluded from management and are largely refused positions in commentary and sports journalism.
 The few women who take part in sports are sexually objectified.
 Believe me, Damon Bruce -- women are not engaging in a hostile takeover of football.
 In fact, we're encouraged to buy pink shirts with our team's logo.
 Pink.

-I understand Bruce has little to no respect for woman in sports.
+I understand Bruce has little to no respect for women in sports.
 I concede there are some females in sports who are terrible.
 It makes it a little harder for other women to establish credibility, but there are males who should not be in sports either.
 Somehow, every male is judged alone -- not melted into one category.

 Bruce based his entire rant on the notion males should speak up as the pinnacle of masculinity.
 He believes sports prefers and accepts men like Incognito over men like Martin.
 Interestingly, after Wendy Thurm (the one example of a woman in sports he respected) transcribed his words and called him out, Bruce mocked the transcription as not grown up.
 So men should stand up for themselves in sports, but women should not?